'The truth is, not everyone can be a scholar and when you look around, many of the locals driving big cars and towing big boats are actually tradies.'

 Mr Tugrul, who sends his bricklaying apprentices exclusively to TAFE NSW Wollongong, said a trade qualification was a passport to a long and rewarding career.
 “TAFE NSW just does it better; they have the facilities and they have the teachers with real industry experience,” he said.

-“As a bricklayer, you leave a physical legacy, and I can drive around Wollongong with my grandson and show him the things that I’ve built.
-It’s such a meaningful career and yet we are so desperate for apprentices, if a young person walked into my office today, I’d give them a start straight away.”
+“As a bricklayer, you leave a physical legacy.
+I can drive around Wollongong with my grandson and show him the things that I’ve built.
+It’s such a meaningful career.
+Yet we're desperate for apprentices.
+If a young person walked into my office today, I’d give them a start straight away.”

-TAFE NSW Wollongong bricklaying teacher Mick Mattesius, who does regular school career talks with Mr Tugrul to highlight bricklaying careers, said there was never a better time to join the trade.
+TAFE NSW Wollongong bricklaying teacher Mick Mattesius does regular school career talks with Mr Tugrul to highlight bricklaying careers.
+He said there was never a better time to join the trade.

 "It’s a wonderful trade and there are so many opportunities for a rewarding career.”